akzhy/gatsby-theme-elemental/gatsby-theme-elemental/README.md

 # Gatsby Theme Elemental

-Elemental is a portfolio template suitable for artists, photographers, designers etc. With the starter you can create blog posts, portfolio posts an miscellaneous posts (such as privacy-policy).
+Elemental is a portfolio template suitable for artists, photographers, designers etc. With the theme you can create blog posts, portfolio posts an miscellaneous posts (such as privacy-policy).

 ## Installation